 While bacteria and viruses can both cause mild to serious infections, they are different from each other.
 This is important to understand, because bacterial and viral infections must be treated differently.
-Misusing antibiotics to treat viral infections leads to the problem of antibiotic resistance.
+Misusing antibiotics to treat viral infections contributes to the problem of antibiotic resistance.

 Bacteria vs viruses

 Bacteria and viruses are too tiny to be seen by the naked eye, can cause similar symptoms and are often spread in the same way, but that’s where the similarities end.

 A bacterium is a single, but complex, cell.
 It can survive on its own, inside or outside the body.